gsa-oes/office-of-evaluation-sciences/_projects/1810-gi-bill-proactive-communication.md

 This collaboration adds to the growing body of evidence on the positive effect of proactive communications to increase postsecondary enrollment intensity.
 Beneficiaries not enrolled full-time who were sent an email enrolled in more credits during the fall term; however, at a small scale.

-The Analysis Plan at the right indicates the date locked, and you can verify our upload date <a href="https://github.com/gsa-oes/office-of-evaluation-sciences/commits/master/assets/analysis/1810-analysis-plan.pdf">here</a>.
+<i>The Analysis Plan at the right indicates the date locked, and you can verify our upload date <a href="https://github.com/gsa-oes/office-of-evaluation-sciences/commits/master/assets/analysis/1810-analysis-plan.pdf">here</a>.</i>